What makes you the best editor for my book?

 How many rounds of editing are typically recommended?

 Although projects vary, a developmental edit is generally recommended first.
 It is best to develop the content of your book well before it is in its final form.
-Some authors then choose to do a round of beta reading with multiple readers.
+Following my edit, I stay available for collaboration as the author revises the book.
+Depending on the scale of revisions, a second round of developmental editing may be requested.

-The last step is a line edit + copy edit (which I complete at the same time).
+The last step is a line + copy edit (which I complete at the same time).
 After a developmental edit, the author may choose to perform minor or even major rewrites, significantly altering the text as it exists.
-As soon as a passage of text is altered or rewritten, a line edit of that passage becomes obsolete.
-The author should not pay for the editor’s time that wasn’t needed until a later stage of writing.
-Charging the lesser of an hourly rate or rate per word comes in handy here, as I can do the line edit + copy edit faster on books I’m familiar with.
+As soon as a passage of text is altered or rewritten, a line + copy edit of that passage becomes obsolete.
+The author should not pay for an editor’s time that wasn’t needed until a later stage of writing.
+Charging the lesser of an hourly rate or rate per word comes in handy here, as I can do the line + copy edit faster on books I’m familiar with.

 What do you charge for editing?

-- Beta read plus—the lesser of $0.005/word or $15/hour.
+- Beta read plus—the lesser of $0.01/word or $18/hour.

-- Developmental edit—the lesser of $0.028/word or $33/hour.
+- Developmental edit—the lesser of $0.03/word or $38/hour.

-- Line edit + copy edit—the lesser of $0.027/word or $29/hour.
+- Line + copy edit—the lesser of $0.028/word or $32/hour.

 Please see the Services page for details on the different levels of editing and rough estimates for an 80,000-word book.